Downton Abbey: A New Era: Plot

-At Downton, the studio cancels The Gambler because silent films are no longer profitable in the wake of "talkie" films.
-Lady Mary suggests salvaging the project by dubbing in the dialogue for the completed scenes.
-Lead actor Guy Dexter's voice is suitable, but Myrna Dalgleish's cockney accent is inappropriate for her upper-class character.
-Mrs Hughes suggests that Lady Mary could dub Dalgleish's voice.
-Fearing her career is ruined, Dalgleish quits, but Downton servants Anna and Daisy persuade her to complete the film.
-Former Downton footman Mr Molesley, who can lip-read, reconstructs the dialogue for dubbing, and creates a dialogued script for the remaining story.
+At Downton, the studio cancels The Gambler because silent films have become unprofitable in the new "talkie" era.
+Lady Mary suggests salvaging the project by dubbing in the dialogue for completed scenes and filming new ones with sound.
+Lead actor Guy Dexter's resonant voice is suitable, but Myrna Dalgleish's marked cockney accent is inappropriate for her upper-class character.
+Mrs Hughes suggests that Lady Mary dub Dalgleish's voice.
+Fearing her career is over, Dalgleish wants to walk away, but Downton servants Anna and Daisy persuade her to complete the film.
+Former Downton footman Mr Molesley, who can lip-read, reconstructs the dialogue for dubbing and creates a dialogued script.
+During production, Dexter tacitly reveals to Downton's closeted butler, Thomas Barrow, that he is also gay.
+Dexter offers Barrow the position of his housekeeper and wardrobe assistant in Hollywood.

 The family returns to Downton while filming continues.
-Lady Mary rebuffs director Jack Barber's flirtations, although her husband Henry's prolonged absence for a car rally has strained their marriage.
-Downton's closeted butler, Thomas Barrow, accepts Dexter's offer to manage his house in Los Angeles and be a travelling companion.
+Lady Mary gently rebuffs director Jack Barber's flirtations, although her husband Henry's prolonged absence for a car rally has strained their marriage.
 Dr Clarkson diagnoses Cora with pernicious anaemia, a treatable condition.
 Cora helps Dalgleish develop an American accent, potentially saving her career.
-Edith, unfulfilled and constrained as a marchioness, intends to resume working at her London-based magazine which she does a few times a week.
-Newlywed servants Daisy and Andy scheme to match up Daisy's former father-in-law, Mr Mason, and Downton cook Mrs Patmore.
-When the film's unpaid extras walk out, the Downton staff replace them, ensuring its completion.
+Edith, unfulfilled and constrained as a marchioness, intends to resume running her London-based magazine.
+Wanting more privacy, newlywed servants Daisy and Andy successfully scheme to match Daisy's former father-in-law, Mr Mason, and Downton cook Mrs Patmore.
+When the unpaid movie extras walk out, the Downton staff replace them.
 Barber offers Molesley a lucrative deal as a screenwriter.
-Molesley then proposes to Miss Baxter, unaware that he is being overheard on an open microphone.
+Molesley then proposes to Baxter, unaware they are heard on an open microphone.

-Violet assures Robert that the late Lord Grantham was his father and that nothing happened between her and Montmirail.
-Violet's health deteriorates further and she dies surrounded by her loved ones.
-Mary asks Mr Carson to train footman Andy as the new butler.
-Months later, Tom and Lucy return to Downton with their infant.
-A new portrait hangs in the main hall, that of the late Dowager Countess.
+Violet assures Robert that the late Lord Grantham was his father and that nothing occurred between her and Montmirail.
+Violet physically deteriorates and dies surrounded by family and servants.
+After Barrow resigns as butler to accept Dexter's offer, Mary asks Carson to train footman Andy as Barrow's replacement.
+Months later, Tom and Lucy, along with Sybbie, return to Downton with their newborn infant.
+A new portrait of Violet hangs in the entry hall.